What is The Goodbye Line?

 Will my message be used for anything else?

 We sometimes share messages in exhibits, online, and may include them in future art or storytelling projects related to The Goodbye Line community.
-We will never sell or commercialize your words.

 Can I use these voicemails in my own project?